dos-group/vessim/README.md

 [![License](https://img.shields.io/pypi/l/vessim.svg)](https://pypi.org/project/vessim/)
 [![Supported versions](https://img.shields.io/pypi/pyversions/vessim.svg)](https://pypi.org/project/vessim/)

+Vessim is a **co-simulation testbed for carbon-aware systems** that allows you to simulate how your computing systems interact with local renewable energy sources, battery storage, and the public grid.
-Vessim is a **co-simulation testbed for carbon-aware applications and systems** which connects domain-specific simulators for renewable power generation and energy storage with real software and hardware.
+It connects domain-specific simulators for power generation and energy storage with **real software and hardware**.

-Use Vessim to:
+## What can I do with Vessim?

+Vessim helps you to understand and optimize how your (distributed) computing system interacts with (distributed) renewable energy sources and battery storage.

-- **Test carbon-aware applications**: Develop software that automatically reduces energy consumption when the grid runs on fossil fuels and increases activity when renewable energy is abundant.
+- **Carbon-aware applications**: Develop applications that automatically reduce their energy consumption when the grid is powered by fossil fuels, and increase activity when renewable energy is abundant.
-- **Optimize energy infrastructure**: Experiment with adding solar panels, wind turbines, or batteries to see how they would affect your energy costs and carbon emissions.
+- **Energy system composition**: Experiment with adding solar panels, wind turbines, or batteries to see how they would affect your energy costs and carbon emissions.
-- **Plan for extreme events**: Simulate power outages or renewable energy fluctuations to understand risks and test backup strategies.
+- **Plan for outages and extreme events**: Simulate power outages or renewable energy fluctuations to understand risks and test backup strategies.
-- **Validate software changes**: Test how new deployments or configuration changes will affect energy consumption before rolling them out to production.
+- **Quality assurance**: Apply Vessim in continuous integrating testing to validate software roll-outs in a controlled environment.

 Vessim can run simulations faster than real-time, includes historical datasets for realistic scenarios, and can simulate multiple microgrids in parallel.
 You can test scenarios using historical data or connect real applications and hardware to simulated energy systems.